CyborgShadow/laptop/README.md

 It should take less than 15 minutes to install (depends on your machine and internet connection).

-The script also lightly customizes your Zsh prompt so that it displays your current directory in orange, followed by the current Ruby version or gemset in green, and sets the prompt character to `$`.
+The script also lightly customizes your shell prompt so that it displays your current directory in orange, followed by the current Ruby version or gemset in green, and sets the prompt character to `$`.
 It also allows you to easily distinguish directories from files when running `ls` by displaying directories